AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 Learning paths makes the delivery of a training program convenient and hassle-free.
 Here are some of the key benefits of a Learning Path:

-1. `Assign a skill and skill level to a Learning Path directly.
-No need to match skill credits.
-Once learner completes a Learning Path, he/she achieves the mentioned skill level.`
+1. Assign a skill and skill level to a Learning Path directly.
+No need&nbsp;to match&nbsp;skill credits.
+Once&nbsp;learner&nbsp;completes a Learning Path, he/she achieves the mentioned skill level.&nbsp;

-1. `Ability to embed an existing Learning Path into a new Learning Path.
-Embedding capability is available only for 1 level of embedding.
-Thus, a Learning Path already containing an embedded Path, cannot be embedded in a new Path.`
+1. Ability to embed an existing Learning Path into a new Learning Path.
+Embedding capability is available only for 1 level of embedding.&nbsp;Thus,&nbsp;a Learning Path already containing an embedded&nbsp;Path,&nbsp;cannot be embedded in a new Path.&nbsp;

-1. `Ability to add Pre-requisites, Job Aids and resources at a Learning Path level.`
+1. Ability to add Pre-requisites, Job Aids and resources at a Learning Path level.&nbsp;

-1. `Ability to create sections.
-Each section can have a title.`
+1. Ability to create sections.
+Each section can have a title.&nbsp;

-1. `Ability to make sections mandatory and setup completion criteria.`
+1. Ability to make sections mandatory and setup completion criteria.

 # Add a Learning Path in Learning Manager&nbsp;

-`In Learning Manager, in the Admin app, click **Learning Path** on the left panel.`
+In Learning Manager, in the&nbsp;Admin&nbsp;app, click&nbsp;**Learning Path**&nbsp;on the left panel.

 In the **Learning Path** page, click&nbsp;**Add**.
 Enter the details.